 It specialises in monitoring open cut pits and highly vegetated slopes, as well as detecting and measuring deformation on tailings dams, dumps, and cuttings.

-The GMS-Dual delivers all the same features as its sister model, the GMS-Prism, plus many more.
-Both systems are equipped with a range of features that take them well beyond the capabilities of typical robotic total stations, including smart data capture, intuitive visualisations and a powerful camera suite.
+The GMS-Dual delivers all the same features as its sister model, the GMS-Prism, and includes a range of hardware and software features that take it well beyond the capabilities of a typical robotic total station.

 The GMS-Dual monitors using both prisms (Prism Points) and virtual points (Pixel and Precision Points) placed directly on the rock.